embarklabs/embark/site/source/_posts/2019-12-09-web3-what-are-your-options.md

 As stated at the opening of this article, we've barely even scratched the surface of `web.js` capabilities.
 But I do hope that you now have a better understanding of what Web3 stands for.

-Personally, I am **very much** looking forward to ***diving on in*** to my next DApp tutorial series, to familiarise myself with the Ethereum Network to the fullest.
+Personally, I am **very much** looking forward to ***diving on in*** to my next DApp tutorial series, to utilise and demonstrate the Ethereum Network to its fullest.

-As always, if you have *any* questions regarding Web3, how Status utilises Web3, or comments on this article, feel free to reach out to me at [robin@status](mailto:robin@status.im).
+As always, if you have *any* questions regarding Web3, how Status utilises Web3, or if you have comments on this article, feel free to reach out to me at [robin@status](mailto:robin@status.im).

 Thanks again for reading, and check back for my DApp tutorial series, starting later this week!